ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The "swversion" claim makes use of the CoSWID version scheme data type to give a simple version for the software.
 A full CoSWID manifest or other type of manifest can be instead if this is too simple.
+A "swversion" claim MUST only be present if a "swname" claim is present {{swname}}.

 ~~~~CDDL
 {::include nc-cddl/software-version.cddl}